GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/faq/are-interactive-and-shoppable-videos-ada-compliant.md

-## Are Interactive videos and shoppable videos ADA Compliant?
+## Are Interactive and Shoppable Videos ADA Compliant?

 Yes!
 We are confident that we are ADA compliant, especially given our support for major brands.